tAndreaniSanofi/GeneModuleScore/README.md

 ### Output:
-A matrix where rows are patients and columns are cell types
+A file where rows are patients and column is the cell type.
+Each value represents the gene module score.

 ### Description